 Yes No Explain Permittee is currently in compliance with the SWMP as submitted to and approved by the TCEQ.
-X Permittee is currently in compliance with recordkeeping and reporting requirements.
-X Permittee meets the eligibility requirements of the permit (e.g., TMDL requirements, Edwards Aquifer limitations, compliance history, etc.).
-X Permittee conducted an annual review of its SWMP in conjunction with preparation of the annual report X
+X All BMPs and measurable goals have been implemented during the current reporting period.
+Permittee is currently in compliance with recordkeeping and reporting requirements. x All associated SWMP records and annual reporting requirements have been met for the current permit term Permittee meets the eligibility requirements of the permit (e.g., TMDL requirements, Edwards Aquifer limitations, compliance history, etc.). x The permittee meets the eligibility requirements established in TPDES General Permit No. TXR040000.
+Permittee conducted an annual review of its SWMP in conjunction with preparation of the annual report X Annual SWMP review was conducted on 3/18/2024.